 Austin's Top Suburb Beats the National Median, but the City Falls Below It

 The Austin yield range spans both sides of the benchmark.
-The city median of 4.1% sits below the national median of 5.3% and well below the Texas state median of 6.1%, which reflects Austin's premium-market status within Texas.
+The city median of 3.9% sits below the national median of 5.3% and well below the Texas state median of 6.1%, which reflects Austin's premium-market status within Texas.
 But Del Valle/Airport (78719)'s 7.5% clears both the national benchmark and the state median comfortably, showing that suburb selection alone can turn a below-national-average market into a competitive one.
 This is why the hub-level "Austin yields X%" framing is incomplete without the suburb breakdown, and why the dashboard's suburb-level view is the starting point for any serious underwriting.

 On regulations, Texas state law prevents cities from banning short-term rentals outright, though cities may regulate through permitting and zoning.
-Hotel occupancy tax at the state rate plus local rates applies to short-stay income, and Austin is one of the more investor-friendly major US markets for short-term rental.
+Hotel occupancy tax at the state rate plus local rates applies to short-stay income, and Austin is one of the more investor-friendly major US markets for short-term stays.
 The short-term rental yield columns in both tables above apply across the full ranking, not just the tourist-proximate suburbs, though the realised premium depends heavily on location relative to downtown, the lake, and event venues.
 The data sources page details how rents, prices, and occupancy are estimated at the suburb level.

-Data reflects market conditions as of April 2026.
+Data reflects market conditions as of June 2026.

-Explore Austin in the dashboard
+Take Austin further in the dashboard

-View Austin →See your neighborhood's full short-term rental vs long-term rental breakdown
+Open Austin →See your neighborhood's full short-term rental vs long-term rental breakdown

 $19 for 24-hour access.
 All neighborhoods, all property types.
-Get access
+Unlock the dashboard

 This information is for educational purposes only and should not be considered financial or legal advice.
 Regulations and market conditions change frequently.
 Verify current rules with local authorities before making investment decisions.